Home > Saving and investing your money > Top 5 money management tips for teens

 4. Choose whether you want to save or invest your money

-Broadly speaking, there are two ways to grow your money: saving or investing.
+Broadly speaking, there are two ways to potentially grow your money: saving or investing.

-Saving means putting your money into an account where it'll build interest, like a current account does.
-The amount you put in can't go down but how much it grows by depends on interest rates, which can be variable.
-These are sometimes called "cash" accounts.
+Saving means putting your money into an account where it'll build interest, like some current accounts do.
+The amount you put in can't go down but how much it grows by depends on interest rates, which can vary.

 Investing, on the other hand, typically means paying your money into an investment fund along with other investors' money.
 The investment fund is used to buy various different types of investments: things like shares in companies, property and corporate and government bonds.